In this Article

 Rice is a good source of vitamins such as niacin, riboflavin, thiamine and vitamin B6.
 These essential vitamins are involved in the development of the nervous system, vision, skin, digestive system and converting the food consumed into energy.
 Being water-soluble, they dissolve into the water when rice is boiled in it.

 Rice water is effective when given along with oral rehydration solution (ORS) to treat diarrhoea in infants.
-It reduces the bowel movements while making it less watery.
+It reduces the bowel movements and makes it less watery.
 It also has more calories than ORS and releases carbohydrates slowly in the intestines.
 It can be used along with solids foods and ORS to help the baby recover from diarrhoea.
 Rice water for baby constipation is the other way in which it can be highly useful.
 Offering plenty of water in every sip, it eases constipation.

 Rice water can be used to soothe the baby’s dry and scaly skin in case of eczema.
 Exposing skin to bath water containing rice starch is shown to significantly improve healing of the skin.
 Among mothers who worry about using too many creams and ointments, rice water works well as a treatment free of side effects.
 But in case the rashes increase discontinue it immediately.

 It is a great source of energy and nutrients when babies have a fever and eat poorly.
 Along with providing them strength, it can also help bring down the fever.